suryakarmakar/nodejs-programming/README.md

 The event loop phases are:

 a.
-Timers Phase
+Timers Phase:

 1. Executes callbacks scheduled by setTimeout() and setInterval().
-2. Node.js checks if the timer delay has elapsed and then executes the timer callback.
+2. Node.js checks if the timer delay has elapsed(pass or go by) and then executes the timer callback.

 b.
-Pending Callbacks Phase
+Pending Callbacks Phase:

-1. Executes system-level callbacks that were deferred to the next loop iteration.
+1. Executes system-level callbacks that were deferred(withheld or delayed for or until a stated time) to the next loop iteration.
 2. Examples include certain errors from TCP servers.

 c.
-Idle, Prepare Phase
+Idle, Prepare Phase:

 1. Internal operations used by Node.js and libuv to prepare for the poll phase.
 2. Not directly visible to users.

 d.
-Poll Phase
+Poll Phase:

 1. The most important phase.
 2. Node.js retrieves new I/O events (such as incoming network data, completed file reads, etc.).